Liveaboard Diving in Florida Islands

 In the northern passage of Nggela Sule Island lies a small island called Tulaghi Switzer.
-This laid back drift dive is a nudi lover's dream.
+This laid back drift dive is a nudibranch lover's dream.

-Gavutu Wharf is another favourite of macro photographers.
-The wharf was utilised as a dumping ground during the war.
-Over the years it has turned into an activity centre for macro life including, crocodile fish, pipefish, and nudibranchs.
+Gavutu Wharf is another favorite of macro photographers.
+The wharf was utilized as a dumping ground during the war.
+Over the years it has turned into an activity center for macro life including, crocodile fish, pipefish, and nudibranchs.
 There are also huge schools of reef fish swarming about.

 Maravagi has multiple liveaboard dive sites including Devil's Highway.
 This is an exciting site when luck is on your side.
 Divers kick down the reef and find a spot to hang on in the usually brisk current.
 The pay off for your efforts is the chance to view massive mantas cruising above your head.
 The work is worth the reward if you love viewing these beauties.

 Some of the key wrecks to dive near Tulagi include Kawanishi Sea Planes- Several Japanese planes were sent to the bottom of the sea by the US Navy during an airstrike during the height of the Guadalcanal campaign.
 One plane lies at approximately 30 meters and is a fascinating dive opportunity.